-- Add a primary navigation link:
+- Add a first-level navigation link:

-- Click the "Add Navigation Link" button.
+- Click the 'Add Navigation Link' button.

-- In the pop-up form, first select "Parent Navigation" as "Top-Level Navigation", which means you are creating a main menu item.
+- In the pop-up form, first select 'Parent Navigation' as 'Top-Level Navigation', which means you are creating a main menu item.

 - Add a secondary dropdown navigation link: